ahmadadlan11/donates/README.md

     │   ├── Store               # contexts centralization (context api)
     ...

+### Complex integrations and multi-tenants system

+If your system supports multi-tenants, for example you are a store front and you want the fund to be transmitted to different destinations based on a custom ID you provide (a unique ID you generated in your system), Noebs can surely help you with this scenario out of the box.

+You can request this integration, by sending an email to: adonese@soluspay.net.

 ### Want to customize this page or self-host it

 1- Download the repo [or clone the repo](https://github.com/ahmadadlan11/noebs-web-portal):